Board of Regents Policy 5.214

 Articulation of Windward Community College curricula with other University of Hawaii campuses is a complex matter, which must involve faculty, staff, and administration.
 To assure that the process of program articulation functions smoothly, the campus is committed to the following general principles:

 Documentation: The specifics of articulation between WCC and other institutions shall be detailed in a written agreement signed by the Chancellor and other appropriate administrators.
 Articulation agreements shall include provisions for regular review, evaluation, and revision.
-(ES.209 page 4 11.L)
+(E5.209 page 4 11.L)

 Coordination and Communication: Changes in degree requirements, curricula, and other academic policies at WCC which involve prior consultation with the campuses affected by the changes.
 When another University of Hawaii campus agrees to a similar policy, WCC agrees that major changes in degree requirements at WCC shall be announced at least one year in advance of their implementation to allow other campuses sufficient time to consider appropriate action at such time.

 Continuity: “Hold Unharmed” provisions in academic policy and curriculum changes shall be applicable to students from sending campuses, as long as the student maintains continuous registration.
 Provision shall be made for exceptions to continuous registration by appeal to the Vice Chancellor of Student Affairs.
-(ES.209 page 5 11.0)
+(E5.209 page 5 11.0)

 Accountability: WCC will designate a single individual as being a contact person for students or University personnel with articulation questions or concerns.